 Choosing the right business cases for your application modernization will raise the likelihood of earning executive support and achieving implementation success.

 The organizational benefits of application modernization can hardly be overstated.
-McKinsey finds that with IT modernization, enterprises increase employee productivity by up to 30% and motivation by up to 40%; they also reduced defects and time-to-market by up to 60%.
+McKinsey finds that with IT modernization, enterprises increase employee productivity by up to 30% and motivation by up to 40%; they also reduce defects and time-to-market by up to 60%.
 Forrester finds that IBM clients saw an average savings of more than $500,000 over the first three years of cloud adoption.

 Irrespective of whether you’re entirely renewing your legacy application or integrating critical parts of it with a modern app, you can reap significant business benefits from modernization.
 Yet, often, enterprises fall short of unlocking their complete potential.
 This is mostly due to one or more of the following reasons: